tarky/tarky.github.io/_posts/2014-11-17-virtualizing-aws-opsworks-on-local-vagrant.md

 sudo opsworks-agent-cli get_json setup
 ```

 OpsWorks saves a json file of node information used by chef every time OpsWorks manipulate ec2 instances.
 There are several kinds of OpsWorks manipulation such as setup, deploy, configure and so on.
-The command above is display node information of the most recent setup manipulation.
+The command above displays node information of the most recent setup manipulation.
 With the json and opsworks-agent-cli, we can virtualize the process run by OpsWorks on instances.

 ###Step 3.
 Make a Vagrantfile and cookbooks for local setup

 Those are put in rails project.
 Note that the cookbooks is different from custom cookbooks used by OpsWorks as usual.
 The custom cookbooks is managed in the other repo, as the official document say.

 ~~~
+.
 ├── Gemfile
 ├── Gemfile.lock
 ├── README.rdoc